MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/experimental-features/index.md

 For more information about Origin Trials, navigate to [Microsoft Edge Origin Trials Developer Console][MicrosoftDeveloperMicrosoftEdgeOriginTrials].

 > [!NOTE]
 > Experimental features are constantly updated and may cause performance issues.
-To turn off an experimental feature, navigate to [Turning on experimental features](#turning-on-experimental-features), navigate to the experiment, and then choose `Disabled`.
+To turn off an experimental feature, navigate to [Turn on experimental features](#turn-on-experimental-features), navigate to the experiment, and then choose `Disabled`.

 ## Features that are available to test